*Updated March 2022

 The user experience in our library is designed to help you find the right song as quickly as possible.
 We have a range of playlists that cover everything from specific moods to project type, like advertising or film.
 And we have 21 genres to help you browse that way.

 Musicbed was founded in 2011, which makes it one of the first music licensing sites to hit the scene.

-It’s hard to find out exactly how many songs Musicbed has in their library, but they’re adding new music weekly, so I have to imagine the selection is pretty large — probably over 10,000.
+It's hard to find out exactly how many songs Musicbed has in their library, but they're adding new music weekly, so I have to imagine the selection is pretty large — probably over 10,000.
 And almost all of it is high quality stuff, which is why Musicbed has remained a popular option for brands and creators.

 They also employ filters to make finding that perfect song a little easier.
 You’ll know the classics like genre, mood, artist, and instrument.
 Attributes, song length, and build are a few of Musicbed’s more unique filters.

-Music licensing is important — like really important.
+Music licensing is important — like, really important.